On Sunday morning, the Handsome Australian mentioned we should take the kids into the City to Moomba.

 The Handsome Australian chose Transport Public Bar as our lunch spot.

 Wow!
 All that action it was surely time for another food break.
 The oldest had her eyes on some fairy floss (that's Cotton Candy for the Yanks among you) and the little fella was keen on an icy pole (that's a popsicle).
 The Handsome Australian and I found a lovely little stall that was selling Byron Bay Organic Donuts.
 I don't know how they were organic, but somehow sticking the word organic in front of them made them sound hearty and less likely to lead to heart disease.
 Did I mention they were filled with chocolate?
 Yes, that was another selling point.
 So we got a couple to share.
 We found a spot under a shady tree and took a moment to enjoy our treats.
 They were delicious.
 We did a bit of people watching and then decided it was time to pack it in and head home.
-So we took one last look down the mighty Yarra and headed for the car.

 Happy to report a good time was had by all and there was no vomiting.
 What more can you ask for?